-This section of the report must describe the proposed activities considered under the lease plan(s) (e.g., site assessment plan, construction and operations plan), including a description of the surveyed area (OCS lease number(s), block number(s), and lease area(s) and minimum and maximum water depths); the exact number, location(s), dimensions, and other salient aspects of the technology to be deployed under the plan; and associated activities that would be involved.
+This section of the report must describe the proposed activities considered under the lease plan(s) (i.e., SAP and/or COP), including a description of the surveyed area (OCS lease number(s), block number(s), and lease area(s) and minimum and maximum water depths); the exact number, location(s), dimensions, and other salient aspects of the technology to be deployed under the plan; and associated activities that would be involved.
 This section must also introduce the findings of the report, including how many potential historic properties were identified and how many properties may or may not be impacted by the activities in the proposed plan.
 The narrative must be accompanied by maps and plan drawings, as appropriate, illustrating these points.
-This includes at least one reproducible (photocopy) geographic area map (generally page size = 8.5" x 11" and/or 11" x 17" fold-out) showing proposed facility and/or transmission cable route relative to nearby geographic features, if such is proposed in the plan.
+This includes at least one reproducible (photocopy) geographic area map (generally page size = $8.5^{"} \times 11^{"}$ and/or $11^{"} \times 17^{"}$ fold-out) showing proposed facility and/or transmission cable route relative to nearby geographic features, if such is proposed in the plan.